Shreyacreator/Shreyacreator-creativity/README.md

 # Shreyacreator-creativity
-This is my first Git Repository.
+This is about a small resin art shop.
 <br>
 Author - Shreyashri